07 Nov 4 Quick & Easy Ways to Increase Your Board’s Fundraising Impact in 2019

 - Prospect Identification Teams – Convene a group of board members to review and provide intel on potential funders.
 I have learned that no wealth researching software can rate and rank prospects more accurately than a room full of individuals conducting a peer to peer assessment.

-- Cultivation – A personal testimonial stating why someone is passionately involved in a cause provides instant credibility and convinces prospects the worthiness of these organizations.
+- Cultivation – A personal testimonial stating why someone is passionately involved in a cause provides instant credibility and convinces prospects of the worthiness of these organizations.
 Having Board members simply join a solicitor on an ask and share a first-hand testimonial is a powerful tool in the solicitation process.

 - Engagement – There are many sectors of the nonprofit industry, such as community colleges, domestic violence shelters, and humane societies, that are notorious for having multitudes of special events.
 Strategically leveraging board members to invite potential stakeholders to attend events as a personal guest is a great way to bring new leadership and possible funders to the table.